 If you’ve been on antidepressants and still fight depression, or you have PTSD that hasn’t improved with treatment, transcranial magnetic stimulation (TMS) may be the treatment you need to get on the road to recovery.
-2nd Chance Treatment Center offers TMS therapy to patients in Phoenix, Glendale, Gilbert, and Arrowhead, Arizona.
+2nd Chance offers TMS therapy to patients throughout the greater Phoenix, Arizona area.
 To learn more about this innovative, highly effective, and noninvasive treatment, call the office nearest you or use online booking to request an appointment.

 TMS is a noninvasive treatment that uses magnetic pulses to stimulate nerve activity in your brain.
 When TMS is repeatedly delivered to specific areas of your brain, it alleviates the symptoms of chronic psychiatric disorders.

 TMS has been FDA-cleared to treat depression.
 Studies also show that repetitive TMS can alleviate symptoms caused by post-traumatic stress disorder (PTSD), co-occurring PTSD and depression, and treatment-resistant depression, which doesn’t respond to medication.